ysouyno/gm-ocl/README.md

 ## Why this project?

-`GraphicsMagick` (short for `gm`) has no plans to support `OpenCL`, see the official website `FAQ`: [Are there any plans to use OpenCL or CUDA to use a GPU?](http://www.graphicsmagick.org /FAQ.html#are-there-any-plans-to-use-opencl-or-cuda-to-use-a-gpu).
+`GraphicsMagick` (short for `gm`) has no plans to support `OpenCL`, see the official website `FAQ`: "[Are there any plans to use OpenCL or CUDA to use a GPU?](http://www.graphicsmagick.org/FAQ.html#are-there-any-plans-to-use-opencl-or-cuda-to-use-a-gpu)”.

 ## Version based